What is YouthBuild Charter School of California?

 Do I have to pay to attend YouthBuild Charter School of California?

 No. As a public charter school, we are funded by the state and our school is free to attend.
 There is absolutely no cost to earn your diploma here.

 I’m over 18 and aged out of high school.
 How can I still earn a diploma?

 YouthBuild Charter School of California is able to enroll and offer a high school diploma to students between the ages of 16 to 24.
 This means that even if you turned 18 and were too old to remain at your old high school, you can enroll at our school and earn a high school diploma with us.
 How is this possible?
 California Department of Education Code Section 47610-47615 allows for this age exemption for charter schools that work with YouthBuild and Conservation Corps programs; click for full text of the California Ed.
 Code.

 I’m a former YouthBuild Charter School of California student and I need a copy of my transcript.
 How can I get my records?

 The best thing to do is to contact the YouthBuild site you previously attended (all contact information can be found here) and speak to the counselor there to request your transcripts.
-If you are 18 or older, you will need to come in person to pick them up.
-If you are under 18, you may need to have a parent or guardian come with you.
-If no one is available at your YouthBuild site or if the site has moved or closed, please call the YouthBuild Charter School of California main office at 213-741-2600 and dial extension 221 or 224 to speak to a school registrar.
+If no one is available at your YouthBuild site or if the site has moved or closed, you can fill out a transcript request form here.

 Where can I see copies of the YouthBuild Charter School of California Board Meeting minutes?